outrera/free-game-art/foss-copyright-infringement-records.md

   - http://opengameart.org/content/zombie-spider-and-monster - sounds from from DungeonHack, which has licensing issues, see below
   - http://opengameart.org/content/foot-walking-step-sounds-on-stone-water-snow-wood-and-dirt - sounds from from DungeonHack, which has licensing issues, see below

 - Other content at OpenGameArt.org has potential license issues.
+For example
+  - https://opengameart.org/content/theo-the-teddy - a character that is clearly based of Sonic The Hedgehog sprite.
+  - https://opengameart.org/content/avatar-pack-by-bullseye - Frankenstein character, owned by Universal, which is known to sue people for using it: "According to a recent report from a book publisher, Universal is currently clamping down on any monster that has all of the following elements: Green Skin, Flat Top Head, Scar on Forehead, Bolts on the Neck, Protruding Forehead."
-For example, CC-BY sfx foom_0.wav ( https://opengameart.org/content/spell-4-fire ) was later re-uploaded by another user, who relicensed it under public domain, as part of larger collection of dubious origin ( https://opengameart.org/content/huge-collection-of-retro-sound-effects-from-my-various-projects )
+  - CC-BY sfx foom_0.wav ( https://opengameart.org/content/spell-4-fire ) was later re-uploaded by another user, who relicensed it under public domain, as part of larger collection of dubious origin ( https://opengameart.org/content/huge-collection-of-retro-sound-effects-from-my-various-projects )
+  - https://opengameart.org/content/skweaks - relicenses under public domain CC-BY sounds from freesound.org
+  - https://opengameart.org/content/woman-nurse-character uses art from scalablegfx.com, without crediting original author, mauriku.
+  - https://opengameart.org/content/2d-small-platformer-character author say "only for non-commercia", yet he picked CC-BY 3.0 license, that allows commercial use.

 - Similar story with freesound.org.
 For example:
   - https://freesound.org/people/Nicistarful/sounds/344224/ - stolen from Sound Ideas Series 6000 General - CD39, track 24, "space. door space ship door 1".
 Actually, well known Doom and Descent door sounds also come from that CD, track 26.